 - Click on “Fly Premium Voucher” from the list.

 - The prices on the page will refresh.
-Now, when you select SAS Plus or SAS Business, the points price will be displayed at the SAS Go level.
+Now, when you select SAS Business or Premium Economy, the points price will be displayed at the SAS Go (Economy) level.

 - Complete your booking.
 You’ll pay the discounted points plus the full cash taxes and fees for the premium cabin.